3 Day Itinerary for Rome

 We started our walking tour here as it was quite close to our accommodation.
 Of course, you can modify today's schedule and the below suggested stops as you'd like.

 While we didn't go inside this building, we did appreciate it from the outside by snapping some photos.
 If you would like to explore the inside, make sure to factor in a couple of hours into your day for it.

 Once you are finished here, cross the beautiful Ponte Sant'Angelo (which was also completed under Hadrian's reign) to snap some more photos of the peaceful river and the surrounding buildings, and walk towards the next stop - the Piazza Navona.

-Accommodations in close proximity to Castel SantAngelo
+Accommodations close to Castel SantAngelo

-Visit Castel SantAngelo with an experience
+Visit Castel SantAngelo with an excursion

 Stroll Through Piazza Navona